 An alternative to individual statutory extension is collective enfranchisement: the leaseholders of a building exercise their statutory right under Chapter 1 of LRHUDA 1993 to acquire the freehold collectively.
 Once the freehold is owned by a nominee company (typically a Right To Manage company or similar), each leaseholder can have their lease extended to a peppercorn 999-year term at no further SDLT cost, because the extension is granted by their own collectively-owned freeholder.

 The SDLT consequence is on the freehold acquisition itself rather than on subsequent extensions.
 The nominee company pays SDLT on the price paid for the freehold, computed at residential rates.
 The price is typically substantial (a multi-flat building's freehold is rarely a small sum), so the SDLT can run into five or six figures.
-The 2024 LFRA reforms reduce the freehold price under the new formula (no marriage value), which correspondingly reduces the SDLT bill on the freehold acquisition.
+Once the LFRA 2024 valuation reforms are commenced, the freehold price under the new formula (no marriage value) will fall, correspondingly reducing the SDLT bill on the freehold acquisition; a claim made today is priced under the existing formula, marriage value included.

 For groups of leaseholders facing materially short leases, the collective route can be cheaper across the cohort than each leaseholder paying separately for an individual extension.
 The SDLT calculation needs to be done on the freehold acquisition (typically by a tax adviser working with the leaseholders' enfranchisement solicitor), and the leaseholders need to model their share of the freehold cost plus their share of the SDLT against the individual-extension alternative.